Screenshot of various screens of the new CloudSoft Platform

 Due to project-pace-to-scope ratio, finding the right times to solicit design feedback were difficult; I employed various methods to ease participation in this crucial activity.

-Low design maturity
+Limited design maturity

 The level of design maturity on both client and company side were low, creating friction when advocating for effort to be spent on research and design.